-3.12.
-Board evaluation
+3.10.
+Board assessment

-The Board of Directors Regulation provides that the Board of Directors, with the investigative support of the Remuneration and Appointments Committee, where deemed also to be using an independent advisor, ensures to carry out at the frequency deemed appropriate, and in any case at least once every three years, a self-assessment on the functioning of the Board and its Committees as well as on their size and composition, also taking into account elements such as professional, experience, including managerial, and gender characteristics of its members, as well as their seniority in office.
+The BoD Regulation provides that the Board of Directors, with the investigative support of the Remuneration and Appointments Committee, where deemed also to be using an independent advisor, ensures to carry out at the frequency deemed appropriate, and in any case at least once every three years, a self-assessment on the functioning of the Board and its Committees, as well as on their size and composition, also taking into account elements such as professional, experience, including managerial, and gender characteristics of its members, as well as their seniority in office.

-According to best practice, the Board of Directors regularly carries out the board evaluation process with the support of the Remuneration and Appointments Committee, which was tasked with assisting the Board in reviewing the method used by the most recently appointed independent advisor: Crisci & Partners.
+According to best practice, the Board of Directors regularly carries out the board assessment process with the support of the Remuneration and Appointments Committee, which was tasked with assisting the Board in reviewing the method used by the most recently appointed independent advisor: Heidrick & Struggles.

 In line with the recommendations of the Code, the Board of Directors carried out the selfassessment of the Board and its Committees for the Financial Year with the support of the abovementioned advisor.
 The work involved gathering information on the qualitative and quantitative composition and functioning of the Board of Directors, administering questionnaires, conducting individual interviews with Directors on the effectiveness, size, composition and functioning of the Board, as well as peer to peer reviews.
-The results of the initiative were illustrated at a meeting held on 20 February 2023, during which the Board of Directors conducted its own selfassessment, identifying the strengths of the Board and certain areas for improvement, which will represent the starting point for work on the improvements that may constitute working points for the next board term.
+The results of the work were first presented at the meeting on 20 March 2024, and subsequently at the meeting on 8 April 2024.